KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502280852 ch6 Work and Kinetic Energy.md

 ## Total Work
 Because work is a scalar quantity, the total work W<sub>tot</sub> done on the object by all the forces is the algebraic sum of the quantities of work done by the individual forces.

-# Kinetic Friction and the Work-Energy Theorem
+# 6.2 Kinetic Friction and the Work-Energy Theorem
+The total work done on an object by external force is related to the object’s displacement, but the total work is also related to changes in the speed of an object

-# Work and Energy with Varying Forces
+# 6.3 Work and Energy with Varying Forces

-# Power
+# 6.4 Power

 # ‌